sd2wiebe/Credit_Risk_Analysis/README.md

 ### Recall

-All in all our models had much better recall values than precision, ranging from .57-70 for the first 5 models, and a very good .91 for our last model.
+All in all, our models had much better recall values than precision, ranging from .57-71 for the first 5 models, and a very repectable .91 for our last model.

+### recommendation

+If we had to choose one of our models, the clear choice would be the Easy Ensemble AdaBoost Classifier model.
+The numbers speak for themselves relative to the other models, with a precision over .01, and balanced accuracy score and recall above 0.90.
+However, I would not reccomend any of these models to predict credit risk, this is becasue of the very low precision numbers (<0.10).
+Each model has an enormous amount of false positives, thus a very high percentage of applicants that have low-risk would be classified as high risk.